lwojcik/starcraft2-api-docs/docs/docs/usage/custom-access-token.md

 ### refreshExpiredAccessToken
 Default: ``false``

-If set to ``true``, BlizzAPI will attempt to obtain a new access token if authorization error is encountered (e.g. invalid or expired access token is provided).
+If set to ``true``, StarCraft2-API will attempt to obtain a new access token if authorization error is encountered (e.g. invalid or expired access token is provided).

 ### onAccessTokenExpired
 Default: ``undefined``

-Callback function to run when BlizzAPI performs a query with invalid or expired access token.
+Callback function to run when StarCraft2-API performs a query with invalid or expired access token.
 This can be used for different purposes like logging or triggering alerts.

 ### onAccessTokenRefresh
 Default ``undefined``

-Callback function to run when BlizzAPI obtains a new access token.
+Callback function to run when StarCraft2-API obtains a new access token.
 It passes string representing new access token as a callback parameter.
 This can be used for different purposes like caching or logging.